EvaWXHenderson/EvaWXHenderson/README.md

 ## EvaWXHenderson

-I am a 3rd year student completing a MSci in Chemistry with Medicinal Chemistry and currently looking for a placement-year position.
+Hiya, I am a 3rd year student completing a MSci in Chemistry with Medicinal Chemistry who likes to program in my free time.

 My interest include:
 - neuro-chemistry/signalling